 2. SHOULD I TRUST MY INSTINCTS?

-If you notice your child isn’t doing things other children his or her age are doing, trust your judgement and alert your child’s doctor as soon as possible.
+If you notice your child isn’t doing things other children the same age are doing, trust your judgment and alert your child’s doctor as soon as possible.

 “People often think it’s bad behavior or bad parenting,” says Sharon Alexander of Unicorn Children’s Foundation in Boca Raton.
 “There are programs for children from birth, with no costs to the family.
 I’m always telling families to err on the side of caution.”

 3. WHAT LOCAL GROUPS CAN HELP?